adamgligor/adamgligor.github.io/_posts/2018-11-04-aprilia-pegaso-650-carburettor-removal.md

 This was a satisfying saturday afternoon work, I deserve a beer now.

 Optimization The no. `4.
-Remove the fuel tank suport plate` is not mandatory, there is space to remove the carbs even with these attached.
+Remove the fuel tank support plate` is not mandatory, there is space to remove the carbs even with these attached.